carlossg00/Jobeet2Bundle/README.md

 ## Contributions

  Don't ask, just fork it and enhance it.
  Any commit/comments will be welcome!!

  Hope it helps!!

-## TODO

-cd vendor/doctrine-extensions/lib/DoctrineExtensions
-ln -s ../../../Doctrine2-Sluggable-Functional-Behaviour/lib/DocrineExtensions/Sluggable/ .